What is a Dashboard and how is it different from a report?

 - Choose the Source, which will be the Survey Name and Survey question. (*Hint: if you start typing the name of your survey under Property, it will autofill.)

 - Add an optional Filter if you’d like to report on a subset of your data, such as responses collected in a certain date range.
-(Note that Filters added to your chart will only apply to that one chart.)
+See our Filters Guide for more info.

 - Choose your Chart Size.
 Small charts take up 1/3 the page width, Medium 2/3 the page width, and Large the full page width.